wekempf/wekempf.github.io/input/posts/emoji-cheat-sheet.md

 # Emoji Cheat Sheet

 This cheat sheet was compiled from the [source for Markdig](https://github.com/lunet-io/markdig/blob/master/src/Markdig/Extensions/Emoji/EmojiParser.cs).
-Not all shortcuts are working properly, which I assume is due to [Wyam](https://wyam.io) using an older version of Markdig.
 A couple of shortcuts use the `\` character, which doesn't always work well with the rest of Markdown, and may require a trailing space.
 One shortcut, `</3`, breaks my Markdown pipetable in the source and I had to use the alternate `:broken_heart:` shortcut for the visual display here.
 This shortcut works in other places, but interfered with the pipetable here, which I cannot explain.